saibhavanavattigunta/SQL-Data-Warehouse-Project/README.md

 This project is licensed under the **MIT License**, which allows open use, modification, and distribution of the code with proper attribution.
 You are free to build upon or adapt this work for personal or commercial use.

 ---

-Absolutely — here’s a **more creative, engaging, personality-driven** version of your *About Me* section.
-It still sounds professional, but with more character and storytelling.

----